joantolos/joantolos/src/assets/posts/hexagonal-architecture.md

 # I want it all

 We all want everything, of course.
-But this is impossible—no single architectural style can achieve all of these capabilities at once.
+But this is impossible.
+No single architectural style can achieve all of these capabilities at once.
 Moreover, some are mutually exclusive.

 Applications can only support a few architectural characteristics for various reasons.
 First, each supported characteristic requires design effort and possibly structural support.
 Second, the larger issue is that each architectural characteristic often impacts others.
 For example, if you want to improve security, it will almost certainly negatively impact performance: the application will need to perform additional on-the-fly encryption, add layers of indirection for secrets hiding, and other activities that may degrade performance.

-The good news is that we don’t need all of them.
+The good news is that we don't need all of them.
 In fact, you likely need just a few key characteristics for your application to thrive.
 Focus on those.
-It’s important to differentiate between what we want and what we truly need.
+It's important to <a href="https://youtu.be/krxU5Y9lCS8?si=lbbwSBIKh0hGB-sM" target="_blank">differentiate between what we want and what we truly need.</a>

-Let’s consider an example. **Scalability** is always desirable —everyone wants scalability, right?
+Let's consider an example. **Scalability** is always desirable.
+Everyone wants scalability, right?
 But do you need it enough to justify the trade-offs?
 Does your application rely on constant growth to succeed?
 Does your business model require exponential user growth?
 Apps like Twitter or Instagram, which base their models on having a huge, constantly growing user base, obviously need that level of hard-core scalability.
 But... are you building Twitter?
-Let’s be realistic and carefully measure the number of users we expect.
+Let's be realistic and carefully measure the number of users we expect.

-Scalability is very costly, and we lose many other useful characteristics if we prioritize it too heavily—simplicity being one of the most obvious.
+Scalability is very costly, and we lose many other useful characteristics if we prioritize it too heavily, **simplicity** being one of the most obvious.
+Scalable applications are often not simple.

 # The laws of architecture

 We can distile the above explanation into two laws:

 - **Everything in software architecture is a trade-off:** Every decision you make in software architecture comes with both benefits and drawbacks.
 In other words, there is no perfect solution that satisfies all requirements without some compromises.
-- **Why is more important than how:** Focusing on "why" helps ensure that architecture aligns with long-term goals and solves real problems, rather than just adding complexity for complexity’s sake.
+- **Why is more important than how:** Focusing on "why" helps ensure that architecture aligns with long-term goals and solves real problems, rather than just adding complexity for complexity's sake.
 By understanding the underlying purpose, architects can make informed decisions that adapt to future changes in technology and requirements.